Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 A node is essentially a container of reference and anchor of data.
 EVERYTHING IS A NODE.

 Nodes themselves should provide complete description to where to find (the protocol) and which class/function the node is referring to.
 From the perspective of Core Engine, it's not necessary to tell which modules/mega-packages to import - because such information is available completely from node definitions themselves alone.

+Notice that a node target path CAN NEVER refer to anything but (exposed) classes and class methods.
+Aka. it is invalid to try to use a node to access (instance or static) class (C#) properties or attributes - or even if it does, it works like a function.

+When referencing/invoking a subgraph, the referee must be able to provide environment/graph-level overrides (pending deciding where are those values located - it's either on the document aka. whole document, or on the graph).
+This provides a very handy meta-programming.

 ```json
 {